ThilakSamplegithub/Email-notification/README.md

 # Email Notification Service

 This project implements an email notification service using Node.js, Express, and the Strategy Design Pattern.
 The service attempts to send an email using Nodemailer and switches to Mailgun after three consecutive failures.
+But very first time misunderstood the task as getting notification to email for password reset, sending otp etc.But writing my thoughts on paper about understanding, assumptions as well as gaps in understanding after reading task.It helped me to organise my thoughts and checked alignment of assumptions with given task using LLM model and drawn conclusions.
 ## Features

 - **Primary Email Provider:** Nodemailer with Gmail.